rdubar/rogkit/README.md

 * lm: run a local LLM
 * large: show folders with multiple very large files
 * mcscan: scan media for resolution, bitrate etc.
-* speed_test: run with python interpreters as a benchmark
+* speeder: run with python interpreters as a benchmark
+* pdfer: experimental images to pdf

 Use `streamlit run Home.py` to try out the Streamlit frontend.